Here are some more icons.

 From Mount Athos: John the Evangelist, from the 11th century.
 The gospel writer’s body is turned towards his scribe, but his eyes are towards Heaven, which is dictating to him.
 I could say that textual criticism shows a link between certain chapters, showing that other chapters have been interpolated later; and I still think that the idea of taking dictation from God directly is beautiful.

 From Patmos: The Mother of God enthroned, 15th century.

 From Bulgaria: Saint Anna.
 So the child on the lap is female, rather than male: Mary is with her mother.

 Here is St Anna again, with her daughter and the Christ child.
-This is the best resolution I can find, unfortunately: the Greek culture website no longer shows such pictures.
 I found the three together fascinating.